Doing Laundry with Kids

 Once your daughter has to live without her favorite jeans or your son has to go to practice without his uniform, the problem is unlikely to arise again anytime soon.

 Make it easy.
-To simplify the process, make emptying the dryer and folding and sorting clothes by room a weekly chore for one child.
+To simplify the process, make emptying the dryer, folding, and sorting clothes by room a weekly chore for one child.

 I mark the labels on kids' clothing with a permanent clothing marker with dots.
-One dot for the oldest, two dots for the second child, three dots for the third child ... you get the picture.
+You get the picture: one dot for the oldest, two for the second child, three for the third child ... you get the picture.

 Troubleshooting Laundry With Kids